-COOLING EQUIPMENT ON VEHICLES Basic noise emission standard
+COOLING EQUIPMENT ON VEHICLES

-EN ISO 3744:1995
+EN 12102-1:2017

-Operating conditions during test

 Test under load

 The cooling equipment shall be installed in a real or simulated cargo space and be tested in a stationary position where the height of the cooling equipment shall be representative of the intended installation requirements according to the instructions supplied to the purchaser.
 The power source of the cooling equipment shall operate at the rate that causes the maximum speed of the cooling compressor and the fan specified in the instructions.
 If the cooling equipment is intended to be powered by the driving engine of the vehicle the engine shall not be used during the test and the cooling equipment shall be connected to a suitable electrical power source.
 Removable tractor units shall be removed during the test